 Being over 59 1/2 only gets you out of early withdrawal penalties for traditional 401(k) plans, but not the taxes on the distributions.
 Traditional 401(k) plans offer tax-deferred savings, which means that since the contributions were never included in your taxable income, you have to pay taxes on them when you take the money out.
 For example, if you take out $15,000 from your 401(k) plan when you're 60, that's an additional $15,000 you have to include in your taxable income.

 If you have a Roth 401(k) and you're 60 years old, your age meets only half the criteria for taking qualified withdrawals.
 In addition, your Roth 401(k) has to be open for at least five years before you can take qualified withdrawals.
 If it hasn't been open for five years and you take a distribution, the earnings portion is hit with income taxes.
 For example, say your Roth 401(k) has been open for three years when you're 60.
 If you take a withdrawal and 40 percent of your Roth 401(k) plan is earnings, you owe taxes on 40 percent of your withdrawal.

-Even if you can take a qualified withdrawal from your 401(k) plan because you're 60, you still have the option of taking a loan instead -- assuming your plan allows loans.
-If you only need the money for a short period of time, and don't want to lose the tax-sheltered growth the 401(k) plan offers, you won't have to paying income taxes on the loan as long as you repay it.
+Even if you can take a qualified withdrawal from your 401(k) plan because you're 60, you still have the option of taking a loan instead – assuming your plan allows loans.
+If you only need the money for a short period of time, and don't want to lose the tax-sheltered growth the 401(k) plan offers, you won't have to pay income taxes on the loan as long as you repay it.
 Plus, the interest goes back in your 401(k) plan where it can continue to grow.
-But, check with your plan administrator first because not all plans offer loans.
+However, you should check with your plan administrator first because not all plans offer loans.